AlishStrong/virta-csms/README.md

 **Important**
 <br>
-The project's root directory has file `.env` that is used to specify ports for the application to run on and data for connecting to your local `MySQL` server.
+The `api-backend` project's root directory has file `.env` that is used to specify ports for the application to run on and data for connecting to your local `MySQL` server.
 If any of the data is different, then modify values in that file!

 ### **Option 3: Connecting to Docker database**
 You can also have your locally run NodeJS app being connected to the MySQL database in Docker container.
 <br>
 Execute steps of **Option 1** and **Option 2**.
-But make sure that `MYSQL_PORT` inside the `.env` file has correct value!
+But make sure that `MYSQL_PORT` inside the `api-backend/.env` file has correct value!
 <br>
 Here, Dockerized MySQL instance is exposing port `3307` to the host by default!.

 ## **Building the project**
-Open terminal in the project's root directory and run the follwoing command:
+Open terminal in the `api-backend` project's root directory and run the following command:
 ```
 npm run build
 ```
 This will call TypeScript to transpile the `.ts` files to `.js` and build the project.
 <br>
-Built files will be visible in the `build/` directory.
+Built files will be visible in the `api-backend/build/` directory.
 <br>
 To run the built project execute the following command:
 ```